-Dr. Eichholz has been teaching adult learners throughout her academic career.
-At Walden she has worked with both Ph.D. and Ed.D. students in the Richard W. Riley College of Education and Leadership for the last 10 years.
-Previously, at Walden she was director of academic residencies.
+Dr. Eichholz has been teaching adult learners throughout her academic career, beginning with work at Queens College, City University of New York in 1967.
+At Walden she has worked with both Ph.D. and Ed.D. students in the Richard W. Riley College of Education and Leadership for the last since 2009.
+Previously, at Walden she was director of academic residencies from 2005.

 EDUC 8800 - Research Forum